Generalized Composition via Nerves: Models and Algebra: Raw material

-This definition serves as a motivating example for a more general statement of the following form: \begin{quote} A simplex $x$ in a simplicial set $C$ is ``universal'' for some type of configuration involving $x$ when, for each instance of such a configuration, there is a unique simplex involving $x$ in some specified way. \end{quote} To make this precise, we have to say what is meant by a ``configuration'' and what ``involving $x$ in some specified way''means.
+The idea of universal map from $x$ to $F$ is an example of a general statement of the following form: \begin{quote} A simplex $x$ in a simplicial set $C$ is ``universal'' for some type of configuration involving $x$ when, for each instance of such a configuration, there is a unique simplex involving $x$ in some specified way. \end{quote} To make this vague statement precise, we have to say what is meant by a ``configuration'' and what ``involving $x$ in some specified way''means.

 In the case of a universal map from $x$ to $F$, the simplicial set is the nerve of $x \downarrow F$ and the object (0-simplex) $x \XRA{u} F_0(y_0)$ has the property that for all ``configurations'' $x \XRA{v} F_0(y)$, there is a unique 1-simplex $\tilde{f} \in (x \downarrow F)_1$ such that $\tilde{f} = u \XRA{F_1(f)} v$.